syh7/DnDwiki/src/main/resources/parsed/darninia/session 27 - stealing from a beholder.md

 - roll initiative!

-+ Fredrik enters hallway at the start of battle
++ Frederik enters hallway at the start of battle
 + He obliterates the gazer

 > "It's beamy time!"- Dalynn

 + Hypnotic pattern is nice, systematically murder the hypnotised monsters before they can take a turn

-- Fredrik immediately turns tail and runs outside
+- Frederik immediately turns tail and runs outside
 - follow him
 - EotM explains what happened in side